Are you expecting your first baby & don’t know what to expect from giving birth?

 - Raspberry Leaf Tea

-This tea has a long tradition for use in pregnancy.
+Tea has a long tradition for use in pregnancy.
 It is supposed to tone the tissue of the womb and assist the contractions.
 Mainly because of the rich magnesium, iron, and vitamins in it.
-Pregnant women are supposed to start drinking Raspberry Leaf Tea the last trimester of their pregnancy.
+Pregnant women are supposed to start drinking Raspberry Leaf Tea in the last trimester of their pregnancy.

 - Perineum Massage

 The Perineum is the area between the vagina and anus and therefore a very important part of your body, especially during childbirth.
 During birth, it stretches to allow the baby’s head to go through.

 So you should definitively take care of this area with a regular perineal massage.
 There are some oils, you can find on Amazon, specially designated for that area.
 Just gently stretch the perineum with your fingers and rub the oil into the skin.

 This method may not guarantee that you will not tear during labor, however, it won’t hurt you either.
 Start massaging this area in the last few weeks of your pregnancy and try to do it once or twice a day.

 I hope I was able to help you feel a little bit more comfortable about your upcoming labor and delivery.
 Just make sure to do your research and prepare yourself in a way that helps you feel more secure about your childbirth.

 If you would like to know more about that topic, make sure to check out the following posts as well: